asselapathirana/swmm5-python/swmm/swmm5/README_4_building.txt

 Deploying Process
 ----------------
+DO NOT do the following in a mingw environment:
+* Check for formatting
+python setup.py --long-description |rst2html  > tmp.html
+(or type README.txt |rst2html  > tmp.html
+(fix any errors, then ..)
 * Do testing before deploying
+nosetests -v --with-doctest  --doctest-ext=txt --doctest-options "+ELLIPSIS,+NORMALIZE_WHITESPACE"
-DO not do the following in a mingw environment: python setup.py --long-description |rst2html  > tmp.html (fix any errors, then ..) python -m doctest README.txt iterate these two until everyting is fixed. then .. python setup.py register python setup.py sdist
+* iterate these two until everyting is fixed. then .. python setup.py register python setup.py sdist